dpratchley/secws/lab500/lab500_privilege_analysis.md

 ## Step 5 : Nicole does her work ##

 Now that the capture process is running, **Nicole** can connect and do her task.
-For instance, she may work as some SQL tuning tasks.
+For instance, she may work on some SQL tuning tasks.

 ````
 [oracle@secdb lab05_pa]$ <copy>pa30_work_nicole.sh</copy>